krenalis/krenalis/doc/src/developers/app.md

 		Name:                   "Klaviyo",
 		Targets:                chichi.Events | chichi.Users,
 		SourceDescription:      "import clients as users from Klaviyo",
-		DestinationDescription: "export users as clients and send events to Klaviyo",
+		DestinationDescription: "export users as clients and dispatch events to Klaviyo",
 		TermForUsers:           "clients",
 		SendingMode:            chichi.Cloud,
 	}, New)